-Esther asks, "Aunt, my friend is acting different.
+Mutoni asks, "Mum, my friend is acting different.
 Things upset her more these days.
 On the last market day, she saw shoes she would like to buy, but as usual, we did not have enough money.
 She was sad, and we spent a long time to comfort her.
 I nearly reached home late.
 Why does she behave like this now?"

-Esther's Aunt says, "Her reaction could be partially caused by emotional changes that come with puberty.
+Mutoni's mum says, "Her reaction could be partially caused by emotional changes that come with puberty.
 You may also notice changes in your own feelings during this time.
 Sometimes you may feel confident and happy.
 Other times you may feel sad or frustrated, or just misunderstood.